lil-rose/intro-data-science/README.md

 # intro-data-science

-Learning data science from scratch (in spanish)
+My personal repoitory about learning data science from scratch (in spanglish)

+Formulas are made using [this page](http://latex.codecogs.com/eqneditor/editor.php)